ProjectTech4DevAI/file-search-eval/README.md

 ```

 without loss of information.
 See `./bin/run-evals.sh -h` for
-documentation, other options, and insigh into the Python scripts that
+documentation, other options, and insight into the Python scripts that
 are doing the work.

 ## Analysis